natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Using Spatially Explicit Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to directly rating a criteria for the given influence on a habitat and stressor, the model allows allows for spatially explicit criteria to be used as an input.
 These are vector layers, with each feature containing a separate rating for that particular area.
-(See the HRA Preprocessor section for more information how how to prepare and use spatially explicit criteria within a complete model run.)
+(See the :ref:`hra-preprocessor` section for more information how how to prepare and use spatially explicit criteria within a complete model run.)

 Guidelines for scoring data quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^